Overview of Microsoft OneDrive in SharePoint Server

 How does it work?

-When you're using OneDrive for Business in SharePoint Server, you can synchronize your files to a variety of devices, but those devices need to be connected to the network where SharePoint Server resides in order for the sync to work.
+When you're using OneDrive in SharePoint Server, you can synchronize your files to a variety of devices, but those devices need to be connected to the network where SharePoint Server resides in order for the sync to work.
 Synchronizing is mostly useful for laptops that are used while disconnected from your corporate network at times, such as when traveling.
-This differs from usingOneDrive for Business in Office 365, in which an Internet connection is required since files are synchronized from your users device to Office 365 instead of to an on-premises location in your network.
+This differs from usingOneDrive, in which an Internet connection is required since files are synchronized from your users device to Microsoft 365 instead of to an on-premises location in your network.